Dirac equation: Weyl and Majorana equations

-In particular, in the massless limit, this is equivalent to a pair of Weyl equations, demonstrating that in the massless limit, the Dirac equation is equivalent to a pair of Weyl equations.
+In particular, in the massless limit the Weyl spinors decouple and the Dirac equation is equivalent to a pair of Weyl equations.

-The decomposition into a pair of Weyl equations has been proposed as an intuitive explanation of Zitterbewegung, as these massless components would propagate at the speed of light and move in opposite directions, since the helicity is the projection of the spin onto the direction of motion.
+This decomposition has been proposed as an intuitive explanation of Zitterbewegung, as these massless components would propagate at the speed of light and move in opposite directions, since the helicity is the projection of the spin onto the direction of motion.
 Here the role of the mass is not to make the velocity less than the speed of light, but instead controls the average rate at which these reversals occur; specifically, the reversals can be modelled as a Poisson process.

 A closely related equation is the Majorana equation, with this formally taking the same form as the Dirac equation except that it acts on Majorana spinors.
 These are spinors that satisfy a reality condition $\psi = C \bar \psi^T$, where $C$ is the charge-conjugation operator.
-In higher dimensions, the Dirac equation has similar relations to the equations describing other spinor representations that can occur in those dimensions.
+In higher dimensions, the Dirac equation has similar relations to the equations describing other spinor representations that arise in those dimensions.